Thinking about taking your family to Phillip Island?

 - Take a walk – Head outside and see what you can spot from along the network of boardwalks.
 There’s The Nobbies, The Blowhole, and of course, Seal Rocks – home to around 16,000 fur seals, Australia’s largest seal colony.

-- Grab a bite – There’s an onsite cafe to enjoy a bite to eat after your walk, you won’t go hungry here!
+- Grab a bite – There’s an onsite cafe to enjoy a bite after your walk.